Surface Roughness

 Role of the Cascade e-Ion Plasma Plume

 The Cascade e-ion Plasma is a versatile machine that may be used to impact the surface texture and roughness of metals (Cascade e-Ion source), ceramics (Cascade e-Ion EIZ), or soft plastics (e-Ion LIP).
 With the e-Ion Plasma machine, one may rapidly “deburr” or create new surfaces, depending on the ions used and other correctly set conditions that change for specific alloy surfaces and temperature.
 Nanoscale features of texture and porosity that are now known to be essential for surface bioactivity or roughness can now be engineered.
-Sometimes trial and error experimentation may be involved regardless of whether titanium, steel, cobalt, or PEEK alloy.
+Sometimes, trial and error experimentation may be involved regardless of whether it is titanium, steel, cobalt, or PEEK alloy.
 Contact the manufacturer, MHI.

 In its several modes, the e-Ion Plasma™ can deburr, ionic co-deposit to alter surface porosity and be used simultaneously for thermal action in various combinations of use modes to obtain the best surface.
 Numerous studies are underway for smoothening glasses, semiconductors, and high-hardness materials such as carbides, nitrides, and borides.
 Selective smoothening or roughening studies with composites and muticompositional alloys are also underway.
 The initial surface conditioning plays an essential and non-intuitive part in the surface action.